sethv/dl-dales-project/ProjectSite.md

 of the early convolutional layers in MobileNetV2 remain frozen.
 Due to Colab issues we trained for 50 epochs with the first 16 at learning rate of 2e-4, the next 24 being at 2e-5, and the last 10 at 2e-6.
 This differs from the Deformable-DETR default training schedule of 40 epochs at lr=2e-4 followed by 10 at lr=2e-5.
+Each epoch takes approximately 12-13 minutes on a Colab NVIDIA Tesla V100 GPU.

 Here are the official COCO precision/recall metrics on the COCO subset described above:
 ```